Acral Mutilation Syndrome (AMS) in dogs

 A balanced diet and certain nutritional supplements can strengthen the dog's overall health and immune system:

-• High-quality food: A balanced diet with high-quality food supports the dog's overall health and immune system.
+• High-quality feed: A balanced diet with high-quality food supports the overall health and immune system of the dog.

 • Omega-3 fatty acids: These have anti-inflammatory properties and can help reduce inflammation.

-• Vitamin and mineral supplements: Certain vitamins and minerals can aid healing and promote the dog's overall well-being.
+• Vitamin and mineral supplements: Certain vitamins and minerals can support healing and promote the dog's overall well-being.

 Surgical interventions

-In severe cases where there has been significant tissue loss or irreparable damage, surgical intervention may be necessary:
+In severe cases where significant tissue loss or irreparable damage has occurred, surgical intervention may be necessary:

 • Wound care: Surgical wound care may be necessary to treat serious injuries and prevent infections.

-• Amputation: In extreme cases, amputation of the affected limbs may be necessary to ensure the dog's comfort and prevent further self-harm.
+• Amputation: In extreme cases, amputation of the affected limbs may be necessary to ensure the dog's well-being and prevent further self-harm.

 Long-term support and monitoring

-Continuing care and regular veterinary examinations are crucial to monitor the dog's health and make treatment adjustments:
+Continuous care and regular veterinary check-ups are crucial to monitor the dog's health and make adjustments to the treatment:

-• Regular checks: Regular visits to the vet are necessary to monitor the progress of the treatment and detect any complications at an early stage.
+• Regular checks: Regular visits to the Veterinarian are necessary to monitor the progress of the treatment and to detect any complications early.

-• Adjustment of therapy: Depending on the course of the disease and response to treatment, adjustments to therapeutic measures may be necessary.
+• Therapy adjustment: Depending on the course of the disease and the response to treatment, adjustments to the therapeutic measures may be necessary.

 Genetic counseling and prevention